 Should You Sign an Exclusive Buyer Agreement with Your Agent?

 Some buyer’s agents will ask you to sign an exclusivity agreement stating that you’ll work with them and only them throughout the homebuying process.

-The primary benefit of an exclusive agreement is that you, as the homebuyer, are assured you’re getting a high level of attention from your agent.
-It should also be noted that these agreements protect the agent’s interests, since a typical agency agreement doesn’t require you to stick with one agent.
+The primary benefit of an exclusive agreement is that you know you will have a high level of attention from your agent.
+These agreements also protect the agent’s interests, since a typical agency agreement doesn’t require you to stick with one agent.

 Whether or not you choose to use an exclusive buyer’s agent should depend on how much you like and trust the agent, and if you think such an agreement is in your best interest.
 Some homebuyers find it easier to deal with a single agent, whereas other people prefer the flexibility and range of multiple agents.

 The Bottom Line: You Probably Want a Buyer’s Agent